ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

 ![](./solderless-board-connections.jpeg)

-## Validate Connections Through Raspberry Pi and i2cdetect
+## Validate Connections To Raspberry Pi with i2cdetect

 Now, with everything wired, the fastest way to detect if the sensor is properly interfacing to the I²C bus is to run a utility which can be installed on the Raspberry Pi Os named